zefhemel/nixops-mac-setup/README.md

-Simple one-off script to download and install Nix and NixOps and make it to prepare it for deployments on Mac.
+jimple one-off script to download and install Nix and NixOps and make it to prepare it for deployments on Mac.
 Inspired by [these instructions](http://functional-orbitz.blogspot.se/2013/05/setting-up-nixops-on-mac-os-x-with.html).

 Procedure